MicrosoftDocs/architecture-center/docs/example-scenario/ai/extract-object-text-content.md

 ### Scalability

 Azure Functions is highly scalable.
 This platform offers multiple plans that automatically scale on demand when events are triggered.
-For more information, see [Event driven scaling](/azure/azure-functions/event-driven-scaling).
+For more information, see [Event-driven scaling](/azure/azure-functions/event-driven-scaling).

 Azure Functions has a limit of 200 instances.
 If you need to scale beyond this limit, add multiple regions or app plans.